Wine red

-The color wine, or wine red (compare wynread, wynrooi, vino rosso, vinröd, viininpunainen, etc), also called bordeaux, vinous, or vinaceous, is a dark shade of red.
+The color wine, or wine red (compare wynread, wynrooi, vino rosso, vinröd, viininpunainen, etc), also called bordeaux, vinous, or vinaceous, is a dark shade of red and brown.
 It is a representation of the typical color of red wine.

 The first recorded use of wine as a color name in English was in 1705.
 The word bordeaux is also sometimes used to describe this color.